edkreuk/FMD_FRAMEWORK/README.md

 Deployment Configuration Script
 This script is used to configure deployment settings for different environments (development and production) in a Fabric SQL Framework.
 Below is a detailed explanation of each section of the script.

-Open the notebook NB_FMD_DEPLOYMENT_MULTI_ENV and scroll to the second cell.
+Open the notebook NB_FMD_DEPLOYMENT_MULTI_ENV and scroll to the third cell.
 This is the deployment configuration.

 1. Capacity ID
 capacity_id = '075e5656-1234-5678-a36c8c0e8bca'